João Camilo de Oliveira Torres

-João Camilo de Oliveira Torres (July 31, 1915 – January 31, 1973) was a Brazilian writer, professor, historian, journalist and monarchist, Torres was a major figure of Conservatism in Brazil.
+João Camilo de Oliveira Torres (July 31, 1915 – January 31, 1973) was a Brazilian writer, professor, historian, journalist and monarchist.
+He was a major figure of Conservatism in Brazil.

 Biography

 Torres graduated in philosophy from the National Faculty of Philosophy (FNFi), successor of the UDF, extinguished when his brother Luís Camilo de Oliveira Neto was vice-rector in office (1939).
 He began writing for newspapers in 1937.
 Five years later he was professor of Moral Philosophy at the Faculty of Philosophy of UFMG and History of Brazil at The Santa Maria College (now PUC-Minas), also of Belo Horizonte.

 Torres was a professor at the Pontifical Catholic University of Minas Gerais, the Federal University of Minas Gerais and the Minas Gerais University, and was a member of the Minas Gerais Academy of Letters (chair no. 39), of the Minas Gerais Institute of Geography and History, Minas Gerais Council of Culture.
 A career employee of the IAPC, he died at his desk as superintendent of the INPS.